giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

 [21] "Immigration Shocks and Unfounded Concerns about Crime: Evidence from Haitian Migration to Chile" (with [Fernando Severino](https://cas.illinoisstate.edu/faculty_staff/profile.php?ulid=fseveri)).
-Revise and Resubmit, *Journal of Politics*.
+Revise and Resubmit, *Journal of Politics*

-[22] "Money and Time in the Access to Public Services: How do Citizens Evaluate Different Forms of Bureaucratic Corruption?" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Sofia Vera](https://www.sofiabvera.com/)).
+[22] "The Effect of Different Extreme Weather Events on Attitudes Toward Climate Change" (with [Kayla Young](https://cla.purdue.edu/directory/profiles/kayla-young.html)).

-[23] "The Effect of Different Extreme Weather Events on Attitudes Toward Climate Change" (with [Kayla Young](https://cla.purdue.edu/directory/profiles/kayla-young.html)).
+[23] "Money and Time in the Access to Public Services: How do Citizens Evaluate Different Forms of Bureaucratic Corruption?" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Sofia Vera](https://www.sofiabvera.com/)).
+Revise and Resubmit, *PLOS ONE*.

 [24] “Does Immigration Increase Nationalism?
 The Effect of a Sudden Demographic Change on Attitudes and Behaviors” (with [Catalina Vega-Mendez](https://cla.purdue.edu/academic/polsci/people/graduate-students.html)).